happybeing/vdash/README.md

     cargo install vdash
     vdash --help

-## Using vdash - a node Dashboard for Autononomi
+## Using vdash - a node Dashboard for Autonomi
-`vdash` provides a terminal based graphical dashboard of Autononomi node activity on the local machine.
+`vdash` provides a terminal based graphical dashboard of Autonomi node activity on the local machine.
 It parses input from one or more node logfiles to gather live node metrics which are displayed using terminal graphics.

-## Get Autononomi pre-requisites
+## Get Autonomi pre-requisites
 1. **Get the Autonomi Node Applications:** There various ways to start and run nodes, including two helper apps by Autonomi.
 The `node-launchpad` is a simple terminal based UI (TUI) and `antctl` is command line program for 'power users', although the community can help you use either.
 See https://autonomi.com for details of how to obtain these apps.

 2. **Start your Autonomi Nodes:** See https://docs.autonomi.com for documentation and join the [forum](https://forum.autonomi.community) if you need help.